Lucida: Key features

 The Lucida fonts have a large x-height (tall lower-case letters), open apertures and quite widely spaced letters, classic features of fonts designed for legibility in body text.
 Capital letters were designed to be somewhat narrow and short in order to make all-caps acronyms blend in.
 Bigelow has said in interview that the characters were designed based on hand-drawn bitmaps to see what parts of letters needed to be clear in bitmap, before creating outlines that would render as clear bitmaps.
 The fonts include ligatures, but these are not needed for text, allowing use on simplistic typesetting systems. x-heights are consistent between the fonts.
 Hinting was used to allow onscreen display.

 Lucida Arrows

 A family of fonts containing arrows.

 Lucida Blackletter

 A family of cursive blackletter fonts released in 1992.

 Lucida Bright

 Based on Lucida Serif, it features more contrasted strokes and serifs.

 The font was first used as the text face for Scientific American magazine, and its letter-spacing was tightened to give it a slightly closer fit for use in two and three column formats.

 Lucida Calligraphy

+A script font developed from Chancery cursive, released in 1991.